-Not only are these whole wheat oatmeal applesauce muffins healthy, they’re also easy to make and delicious.
-Perfect for a low fat breakfast or snack!
+Healthy oatmeal applesauce muffins made with whole wheat flour and no refined sugar.
+They’re easy to make and so delicious!
+Perfect for a low fat breakfast or snack.

 It’s time to cut back on the junk food breakfasts.
 Don’t deny it.
 Sometimes you have breakfast foods that aren’t really breakfast food because it’s easier to just throw some high corn syrup O’s cereal in a bowl with some milk and eat it.
 We all do this.
 I’m guilty of it too but we can’t go on like this.